Denise discusses the use of emotional context on CNBC Asia.

 This unplanned conversation led to Denise’s first article in Stocks, Futures and Options magazine which in turn led to coaching and teaching inquiries.

-In 2012, Denise’s book MARKET MIND GAMES was published by McGraw-Hill who also saw fit to nominate it for the FT-Goldman Sachs best business book of the year award.
+In 2012, Denise’s book Market Mind Games, A Radical Psychology of Investing, Trading and Risk, was published by McGraw-Hill who also saw fit to nominate it for the FT-Goldman Sachs best business book of the year award.
 One reviewer called it “the missing link between theory and practice”.
+Other’s have said “the best of its genre” and “ahead of its time”.

-Bill Long also joined the team in 2012.
+Bill Long, FRM, also joined the team in 2012.
 He brings an uncommon angle on market, risk and portfolio intelligence to our consulting services.

 Please feel free to contact us about how what we have learned may become a bottom-line benefit to your organization.